chowson/Sitecore.51Degrees.CloudDeviceDetection/readme.md

 The additional device resolver step is plumbed in after the the default Sitecore device resolver and will only run if the Sitecore device resolver has resolved the device to the default device.
 If the default device has been resolved, then the module will run the new pipeline _resolveMobileDevice_.
 This has been split into several steps to allow additional steps to be inserted into the pipeline to customise it's behaviour.

-To extend the module further, you can add additional querystring parameters to the setting _Sitecore.FiftyOneDegrees.CloudDeviceDetection.ApiEndpoint_ based on the propery dictionary (https://51degrees.com/resources/property-dictionary).
+To extend the module further, you can add additional querystring parameters to the setting _Sitecore.FiftyOneDegrees.CloudDeviceDetection.ApiEndpoint_ based on the property dictionary (https://51degrees.com/resources/property-dictionary).
 Once this is done, the new properties can be accessed by calling the following code:

 ```
-var fiftyOneDegreesService = new FiftyOneDegreesServiceFactory().Create();
-var detectedDevice = _fiftyOneDegreesService.GetDetectedDevice();
-var propertyValue = detectedDevice[_propertyName_];
+HttpContext.Current.Request.Browser["PROPERTYNAME"]
 ```